jmarsico/rsma2018/_site/README.md

 # diot2018
-Repo for the Website for Designing for the Internet of Things - CMU Spring Mini 3 2018
+Repo for the Website for Reactive Spaces and Media Architecture - CMU Spring Mini 3 2018